Metric Program Synthesis

 Our method constructs such an approximate tree automaton in three phases, namely \emph{expansion}, \emph{grouping}, and \emph{ranking}.
 In the expansion phase, operators are applied to sub-programs to create new candidate programs.
-When the algorithm starts, the first expansion generates the set of primitive shapes.
-Later expansions compose scenes together using Boolean operators and the looping operator \texttt{Repeat} to create scenes of increasing complexity.
-Many of the scenes generated during the expansion phase are similar to each other.
+For our running example, the first expansion step generates the set of primitive shapes.
+Later expansions compose shapes together using Boolean operators and the looping operator \texttt{Repeat} to create images of increasing complexity, but many of the images generated during the expansion phase are similar to each other.

-In the grouping phase, scenes are put into clusters.
-Each cluster has a center and a radius $\epsilon$, and every scene in a cluster is within $\epsilon$ of the center.
-Although every scene in the cluster is retained as part of the search space, only the center of the cluster participates in further expansion steps.
+In the grouping phase, images are put into clusters.
+Each cluster has a center $c$ and a radius $\epsilon$ such that every image in the cluster is within distance $\epsilon$ of $c$.
+Although every image in the cluster is retained as part of the search space, only the center of the cluster participates in further expansion steps.
 This clustering phase is essentially a relaxed version of equivalence reduction.